cdowney102/The-10---Chris/README.md

 # The-10---Chris
 An app that displays 10 now playing movies &amp; 10 upcoming movies in the US region.
-A take home project assigned by @seanallen_dev as part of a job interview for a San Francisco start-up.
+A take home project assigned by @seanallen_dev as part of a job interview for a San Francisco start-up where he is lead iOS developer.
+This project ranked the highest of all applicants.
 Judging based off code, UI/ UX design and "App Store Readiness" (user experience, UI across all device sizes, displaying alerts for errors, network connection tests, etc.).
-Project ranked first of all applicants.
 API: https://www.themoviedb.org/

 <b>SCREENSHOTS</b>: